Mieczysław Maneli: Post-War activities

 After the Second World War, he joined the Polish United Workers' Party formed in 1948, studied law and economics and worked as an assistant to a philosophy professor, Czesław Nowinski.
 In 1949, he was awarded a Master of Arts in Economics and the Law.
-In 1950, he made an assistant professor at the University of Warsaw and received his Doctor of Law degree in 1954.
+In 1950, he was made an assistant professor at the University of Warsaw and received his Doctor of Law degree in 1954.
 He married a woman named Zofia, by whom he had two children, a daughter in 1950 and a son in 1954.
 Described as an easy-going and pleasant lawyer, Maneli made friends very easily.
 Maneli became the Dean of Law at the University of Warsaw.

 Despite his promotion, Maneli was criticized by the Stalinist leadership of the United Workers' Party as a "revisionist" who was sympathetic to "bourgeois liberalism", as a recurring theme of his writings was the need to respect human dignity and promote happiness, a message that implicitly criticized the party's policies.
-However, Maneli remained a Marxist all through the 1950s, and his implicit criticism of the Stalinist regime was grounded in the objection that the regime was failing to live up the ideals of Marxism rather than being based on a rejection of Marxism.
+However, Maneli remained a Marxist all through the 1950s, and his implicit criticism of the Stalinist regime was grounded in the objection that the regime was failing to live up to the ideals of Marxism rather than being based on a rejection of Marxism.